hamidgholami/accp-cheatsheet/README.md

 - **Use case**: *Decoupling application* components to ensure that there is no dependency on the availability of a single component.
 - It can be used to ensure the **persistence** of **in-flight** *transactions independently* of any single application component.
 - It is a message queue used for **decoupling** application components

+### Amazon Simple Email Service (SES)
+- It is a highly scalable and cost-effective service for sending and receiving emails.

 ### AWS Inspector
 - Inspector is an *automated security assessment* service that helps improve the security and compliance of applications deployed on AWS.